 Snake eyes in crap-shooting, "a throw of two ones" (the lowest possible roll), is from 1919, hence the association with bad luck.
 This might have influenced snake-bitten, snake-bit "unlucky," attested in sports slang by 1957, which also might be from a literal sense (attested by 1807), perhaps suggesting one doomed by a venomous bite.

 The board game of Snakes and Ladders is attested from 1907.
 Snake charmer is from 1813.
-Snake pit is from 1883, as a supposed primitive test of truth or courage; figurative sense is from 1941.
-Phrase snake in the grass is from Virgil's Latet anguis in herba [Ecl.
-III:93].
+Snake pit is from 1883, as a supposed primitive test of truth or courage; the figurative sense is from 1941.
+Snake dance is by 1772 in reference to a Hopi ceremony; by 1911 as a party dance.

 1650s, transitive, "twist or wind into the form of a snake," originally of hair, from snake (n.).
 The intransitive sense of "move like a snake" is attested from 1848; that of "wind or twist like a snake" (of roads, etc.) is from 1875.
 Related: Snaked; snaking.